-Insurance Team Options
+Insurance Team Options in Massachusetts

-Independent Insurance Agent Advantage
+Massachusetts Independent Insurance Agent Advantage

 An independent agent doesn’t work for any single insurance company.
-They represents the client and work with a multitude of insurance carriers.
+They represent the client and work with a multitude of insurance carriers.
 With more choices available, an insurance agent is more likely to find the perfect fit for your specific needs, even if that means with multiple companies.
 If you experience problems with one company, your independent can easily go to one of the many other companies they represent.

 Most people can only truly appreciate the value of their insurance when they need to use it, when they have had a claim.
 Unlike a direct writer your independent agent works on your behalf at the time of a claim to ensure things are resolved in a timely positive fashion.

 There are many benefits of working with an independent agent over a direct writer.
 You can develop a trusted relationship with your independent agent, who can offer advisement based on their knowledge of your unique circumstances.
 Independent agencies offer one stop shopping for all of your insurance needs.
 They can handle your personal, business, life insurance and employee benefits.
 They will work with you to understand and craft an insurance program that meets your needs.
 Insurance is a complicated subject and doing-it-yourself often results in a disservice to you.
-Utilize the expertise of an independent agent, whose job it is to remain current and knowledgable on the insurance world thereby helping you to make the most informed choices for your protection.
+Utilize the expertise of an independent agent, whose job it is to remain current and knowledgeable on the insurance world thereby helping you to make the most informed choices for your protection.